Lesson 10: Math Functions

 IF NOT PlayerDead% THEN ' is player dead?

-' do this code because player is still alive
+' no, do this code because player is still alive

 END IF